WOMR

-WOMR (92.1 FM) is a public broadcasting community radio station based in Provincetown, Massachusetts.
+WOMR (92.1 FM) is a non-commercial community radio station based in Provincetown, Massachusetts.
 Its call sign stands for "Outermost Radio".
-It started broadcasting in 1982 on 91.9 MHz, switching to 92.1 in 1995 to gain a power boost from 1 kilowatt to 6 kilowatt, allowing it to reach as far away as Plymouth and the South Shore.
+It started broadcasting on March 21, 1982, at 91.9 MHz with a power of 1,000 watts.
+November 1995, it changed its frequency to 92.1 MHz and increased its power to 6,000 watts, which expanded its reach to more of Plymouth and the South Shore.
 In 2010, WOMR installed a second transmitter in Orleans, under the call sign WFMR (Furthermost Radio), which transmits on 91.3 MHz.
 WFMR rebroadcasts programming generated for WOMR.

 History

 WOMR began transmitting on 91.9 MHz on March 21, 1982, with an announcement about the station beginning normal programming the next day.
-The idea was formed six years prior when the station’s founder, Provincetown resident Mark Primack, read an article in Mother Jones about how to start a radio station.
-WOMR’s effective radiated power was increased in November 1995 from 1 to 6 kilowatts.
+The station was founded in the mid-1970s by Provincetown resident Mark Primack.
+WOMR's effective radiated power was increased in November 1995 from 1 to 6 kilowatts.

 In 2009, executive director Dave Myers stepped down for health reasons.

 Programming

-The station broadcasts 24 hours a day, most of it produced by 80 to 100 volunteers and three full-time staff members.
-DJs program music that includes folk, blues, classical, Americana, country, oldies, punk, funk, rock, jazz, indie pop, soul, Celtic, bluegrass, Dixieland, reggae, and other forms of world music.
+The station broadcasts 24 hours a day, with programming produced by a combination of volunteers and a small number of full-time staff.
+DJs at WOMR provide a wide variety of music programming, including folk, jazz, rock, and other genres.
 In October 2009, WOMR replaced its analog transmitter with a digital/analog model.
-Spoken word programs offer local-interest interviews and information about the arts, politics, food, the environment, and wellness.
+The station also plays talk shows with local-interest interviews and community news along with some programs from across the country.
 The station also broadcasts some nationally syndicated spoken-word content.
 With an emergency backup system, WOMR can stay on the air in power outages, bringing vital information to the Cape and South Shore communities.
-The station sponsors a number of local events and nonprofits throughout the year.
+WOMR participates in community events and produces programming that supports local culture and organizations.